kietnaptit/Moblie_Application_Developement_Course/madg7nakex2/README.md

 # Android Execrise 2

-In this project, we cover about In this Exercise.
+In this Exercise.
 We will learn how to build a simple login pass using EditText, Button, Toast and Intent

 ## Requirement